 Daniel is missing.
 At least, Issa hasn’t seen him in a few days.
 This isn’t a good sign given that Issa is still sleeping on his couch and getting rejected from other apartments she’s applied to live in.
 So she does what any rational person would do when someone close to them doesn’t show up at home for a couple of days — she shoots him a text.
 He responds that he's “good.”
 Translation: I am definitely avoiding you.
 I knew it was only a matter of time before this cohabitation situation got awkward.

 However, nothing is more awkward than a white person who is blind to how their racial privilege is clouding their judgement.
 This is exactly what’s happening with Joanne (Catherine Curtain), the founder and director at We Got Y’all.
-She reluctantly admits that their logo — which boasts a white hand holding three Black children in its palm — needs a redesign, but not without first defending the image and her own white savior complex.
-As the rest of the staff, including newly promoted Frieda (Lisa Joyce), chime in with their own critiques of the organizations approach to communities of color, all eyes fall on Issa to validate claims that racial insensitivity is a problem in their workplace.
+She reluctantly admits that their logo — which boasts a white hand holding three Black children in its palm — needs a redesign, but not without first defending the image and her own white saviour complex.
+As the rest of the staff, including newly promoted Frieda (Lisa Joyce), chime in with their own critiques of the organisations approach to communities of colour, all eyes fall on Issa to validate claims that racial insensitivity is a problem amongst their workplace.
 In her daydream, Issa goes off on everyone in the room.
-In real time, she timidly agrees with everything that everyone else has said, which is my pet peeve about Issa: She never uses her voice, and she backs down from opposition way too fast.
+In real time, she timidly agrees with everything that everyone else has said, which is my pet peeve about Issa: she never uses her voice and she backs down from opposition way too fast.
 It’s time for sis to get some kind of backbone.

 Faced with the chance of homelessness, Issa decides to make herself useful.
 She cleans Daniel’s place from top to bottom.
 And when he comes home complaining about work, she actually listens to him.
 His friend Seven — the one who is committed to helping talentless acts make music — has been trying to introduce him to a local rapper named Spider.
 On this night, Spider can’t come to the music studio as promised by Seven, but Daniel has the opportunity to meet him at a club instead.
 Daniel hates this idea because “nothing good” ever comes from the club scene.
 But Issa correctly identifies Daniel’s ego as the real reason for his hesitance.
 She volunteers to join him at the club for moral support.